 Delayed Events

-Canceled Events
+Canceled Races

-When a race is canceled after and the event has gone into lockdown, all fantasy picks for that race will be voided.
+When a race is canceled after the event has gone into lockdown, all fantasy picks for that race will be voided.

 Venue Changes